-The U.S. Food and Drug Administration has authorized three COVID-19 vaccines for emergency use.
+Three COVID-19 vaccines are authorized for emergency use.
 The vaccines are:

 Emergency use authorization (EUA) allows these vaccines to be distributed in the U.S. Learn more about EUAs for COVID-19 vaccines from the FDA’s Center for Biologics Evaluation and Research (CBER).

 Who authorizes COVID-19 vaccines for emergency use?

 The FDA is the regulatory authority with oversight of the safety, effectiveness and quality of vaccines that are used in the U.S., including COVID-19 vaccines.
 Career scientists and doctors at the FDA determine whether to approve or authorize COVID-19 vaccines after they thoroughly analyze and evaluate the data submitted by the manufacturer related to safety, effectiveness and manufacturing quality.

 During a public health emergency like the current COVID-19 pandemic, the FDA may issue an EUA when the agency’s scientific experts have determined, among other things, that the known and potential benefits of the vaccine outweigh its known and potential risks.

 For Comirnaty, the company submitted a Biologics License application (BLA) to FDA which built on the extensive data and information previously submitted that supported the EUA.
 This included preclinical and clinical data and information, as well as details of the manufacturing process, vaccine testing results to ensure vaccine quality, and inspections at the sites at which the vaccine is made.

 FDA employees are also fathers, mothers, daughters, sons, sisters, brothers and more.
 They and their families are directly impacted by the work they do.